Skip to Content

 • Seafood Stock - adds depth and complexity to the dish.
 It infuses the broth with a rich, umami flavor that complements the seafood, making the overall dish more savory.

 • Fresh Shrimp - brings that sweet, briny taste that levels up the overall seafood flavor.
 The slightly chewy texture provides a nice contrast to the other ingredients.
-It also add a more filling vibe with the added protein.
 The blended shells are a next level flavor bomb!

 • White fish - Halibut or Cod - halibut is my preferred fish for this dish.
 It has a mild, sweet flavor that balances well with the other ingredients and that firm texture is a great counter to the soft hominy.